 For that reason, it is crucial to know what you are doing before you do it.
 Some growers grow for years and years without ever pruning or even take an explicit stand against it.
 Many believe that the natural course of a plant’s growth is the healthiest kind -- and that’s completely fine for them.

 Others prefer to do whatever necessary to get the highest yield with the fewest plants.
 These people are definitely going to want to look into pruning their marijuana plants.
 The best-pruned plants will end up with the highest levels of THC, the biggest buds, and the greatest numbers of buds.
-Keep reading to discover how to do that and be sure to check out my free Marijuana Grow Bible for more tips on increasing yield.

-When you think about pruning, you most likely are picturing a gardener with some sort of clippers, clipping off leaves here and there.
+When you think about pruning you most likely are picturing a gardener with some sort of clippers, clipping off leaves here and there.
 While that isn’t altogether wrong, it doesn’t tell the whole story either.
 When done with specific goals in mind, pruning off the right parts of the plant can cause your plant to grow faster and stronger.

 The most fundamental key to pruning is to remove any of the leaves that aren’t doing very well, to begin with.
 This means removing dead or dying leaves.
 Dying leaves can be identified by the fact that they are discolored or yellowing.
 These leaves are simply using up valuable resources, so by removing them, you are allowing the marijuana plant to focus these resources on more important aspects.